BuilderIO/kibocommerce-nextjs-starter/README.md

 ### 8. Start building

-Now that we have everything setup, start building and publishing pages on builder.io, for a demo on building something similar to the [demo homepage](https://headless.builders), follow the steps in this [short video](https://www.loom.com/share/9b947acbbf714ee3ac6c319c130cdb85)
+Now that we have everything setup, start building and publishing pages on builder.io.

 ## Deployment Options